rjsears/chia_plot_manager/README.md

 <br><hr>

 ### <a name="changelog"></a>Changelog
-<b>V0.991a 2023-08-24</b>
+<b>V0.991a 2023-08-28</b>
-   - Updated farmer_health_check.py to include notifications, better checks and better logging.
+   - Updated farmer_health_check.py to include notifications, better checks, and better logging.
+   - Updated install script for additional packages
+   - Added new drive listing function in drive_manager.py (./drive_manager.py -dl)

 <b>V0.991 2023-08-22</b>
    - Created farmer_health_check.py to monitor the status of the farmer and force a reboot if it fails.